awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-loading-run-copy.md

 23,bisque slate,MFGR#4,MFGR#41,MFGR#4137,firebrick,"MEDIUM ""BURNISHED"" TIN",42,JUMBO JAR
 ```

-The data for the PART table contains characters that will cause COPY to fail\.
-In this exercise, you will troubleshoot the errors and correct them\.
+The data for the PART table contains characters that cause COPY to fail\.
+In this exercise, you troubleshoot the errors and correct them\.

 To load data that is in CSV format, add `csv` to your COPY command\.
 Execute the following command to load the PART table\.